Southern Red Sea Diving

 Big Brother Island lies about 1 km to the north of its smaller sibling.
 Characterised by an impressive healthy fish population, it is dominated by tiny anthias, glassfish and sweepers.
 All are resident on or around a fringing reef that plunges steeply away on all sides.
 The walls are densely covered by huge gorgonians and colourful soft corals.

-Big Brother is also home to 2 wrecks, lying quite close by one another off the north east point of the island, near the lighthouse.
+Big Brother is also home to 2 Red Sea wrecks, lying quite close by one another off the north east point of the island, near the lighthouse.
 The Numidia is also known as the Railway Wreck due to the 2 locomotive wheels that she was carrying as cargo and now lie in the shallows.
-She her end in 1901 when bound for India on only her second voyage.
+She met her end in 1901 when bound for India on only her second voyage.
 This was a 130m long British wooden cargo ship that ran aground.
 The bow is broken up and lies in only 8m of water.

 The Aida was a 75m transport supply ship that came off last during a head-to-head with Big Brother and sank in 1957.
 Her bow rests at 30m and the stern lies at 60m and deeper, where large groupers lurk.
-The picturesque wreck has been claimed by the reef and is completely covered in soft and hard corals and a haven for all manner of marine creatures that you'll see when diving in the Red Sea.
+The engine remains at 7m to mark the site of the accident, where the hull broke in 2 and the stern sank, and where the bow was slowly destroyed by wind and waves.

 Reef Summary